mynormeza/challenge/README.md

    Instead of manually creating objects, Hilt can be used for dependency injection.

 2. **Introduce Coroutines**:
-   Inside of use case implementations, coroutines can be introduced to allow background executions of network requests.
+   Inside of usecase implementations, coroutines can be introduced to allow background executions of network requests.

 3. **Lint hook**:
    Add a hook for lint/kotlin formatter to trigger on each commit